Ersid Ljuca

 Ersid Ljuca (Ersid Lucaj) is a former Kosovan-Albanian professional basketball player.
 He was born in Bijelo Polje in Montenegro into an Albanian family and represented Albania and Kosovo.

 Professional career

 In October 2014, Ljuca signed for Jedinstvo of the Montenegrin Basketball League.

 On 11 January 2015, Ljuca signed for the Tunisian club Étoile Sportive du Sahel of the Championnat Pro A.

 International career

-Ljuca was part of the Albanian national team during the 2009 Mediterranean games.
+Ljuca was part of the Albania national team during the 2009 Mediterranean games.
 He played for Albania from 2006 until 2013 and for Kosovo in 2015.